Maffolandro/Design-Pattern/README.md

 ## Welcome to this repository
 I'm planning to upload here some design pattern implementation for (mainly my own) educational purpose.
-Right now everything it's a mess (i didn't even tried to test those yet), but whenever i can i'll put some order and make a main file for each language to test and try the classes.
+Right now everything is a mess (i didn't even test anything yet), but whenever i can i'll put some order and make a main file for each language to test and try the classes.

 As you can guess looking the repository, the codes are for both Java and Python.
-I'm writing those in parallel, so those may be influenced one by the other.
+I'm writing those in parallel, so those may be influenced by each other.
 Comments are lacking, i'll try to remember to put some.

 So, here's a list of planned Design Pattern, based on what can be found [on wikipedia](https://en.wikipedia.org/wiki/Software_design_pattern):